Jeff Tremaine

-Jeffrey Tremaine (born September 4, 1966) is an American film and television director, producer, and screenwriter.
+Jeff Tremaine (born September 4, 1966) is an American film and television director, producer, and screenwriter.
 He is best known for co-creating the MTV reality stunt show Jackass with Spike Jonze and Johnny Knoxville.

 Career

 Tremaine was born on September 4, 1966, in Durham, North Carolina.
 He was born to a military family that moved frequently before finally settling in Rockville, Maryland.
 He is the former editor of the skating culture magazine Big Brother and a former art director of the influential BMX magazine GO, as well as a former professional BMX rider.
 He was the executive producer on the MTV reality series Rob and Big and the executive producer of Rob Dyrdek's Fantasy Factory, Ridiculousness, Nitro Circus, and Adult Swim's Loiter Squad.
+He also briefly sang in the band Milk, whose song "The Knife Song" was popularized in the skate video Video Days.

 Tremaine directed and produced all the movies in the Jackass franchise.
 The third sequel to Jackass, titled Jackass 3D, was filmed in 3D starting in January 2010.
 The whole cast of the previous films returned.
+He also directed, produced, and wrote Jackass Presents: Bad Grandpa (2013), the first Jackass movie with a storyline.

 In 2014, Tremaine launched his production company, Gorilla Flicks.

 After announcing that Tremaine would be directing the Mötley Crüe biopic The Dirt, Tremaine made a public appearance at the band's final tour press conference confirming and also speaking on the film expressing his excitement, stating "The Dirt is a movie I've wanted to make ever since I read the book in 2002."
 One year later, Focus Features announced that they had picked up the film, keeping Tremaine on to continue with directing.

 In 2015, Tremaine directed the WWE Network series WWE Swerved.
 In 2010, Tremaine directed the 30 for 30 film The Birth of Big Air and, in 2015, directed Angry Sky.
 In September 2016, Tremaine directed a new safety video for American Airlines.

 Tremaine also directed and produced the fourth main Jackass movie titled Jackass Forever, which released theatrically on February 4, 2022.

+He hosts the official Jackass podcast, titled Jackass: The Podcast, along with Johnny Knoxville.
+The first episode released on June 18, 2026.

+Tremaine once again returned to direct and produce Jackass: Best and Last, which was theatrically released on June 26, 2026.